RezaZeraatkar/admin-ecommerce-react/README.md

 ## How to run the app:

-1. Open a terminal window, navigate to the server folder, and run the following commands in order to install the necessary packages, start the server, and seed it with some initial values:
+1. Open a terminal window, navigate to the server folder, and run the following commands in order to install the necessary packages, start the server (# make sure that the server first starts to run and the database models have been created), and after that seed it with some initial values:

 ```bash
 cd server